PIP implants sold to Dutch firm under new name

 Perichaud told Reuters PIP was at the forefront of breast implant technology in the past two decades.
 Whereas other implant makers made saline protheses that had to be filled once inside the breast, PIP introduced a pre-filled version, he said.

-In 2001, after a 10-year ban of silicone implants was lifted in France, PIP was the first to make asymmetrically shaped implants whose look was more natural than competitors', he said.
+In 2001, after a 10-year ban of silicone implants was lifted in France, PIP was the first to make asymetrically shaped implants whose look was more natural than competitors', he said.

 "This made for very natural-looking breasts, and allowed me to put the protheses in front of the muscle and not behind it, like we had to do often before," said Perichaud, who is based in the southern city of Toulon.

-The cost of the implants was 610 euros ($800).
-He said the patients bought the implants directly from PIP and that he as a surgeon did not get any financial incentive to steer clients towards the company.

-The current breast implant health scare was "more psychological than scientific," he said, adding that no definitive link had been made between PIP implants and cancer.
+The current breast implant health scare was "more psychological than scientific" he said, adding that no concrete link had been made between PIP implants and cancer.

-"Breast cancer affects one in 10 women, even one in eight, so if 30,000 patients received PIP implants, statistically that would make 3000 cancers," he said.
+"Breast cancer affects one in ten women, even one in eight, so if 30,000 patients received PIP implants, statistically that would make 3000 cancers," he said.

 Since the start of the PIP scandal in 2010, Perichaud has re-operated on 148 women to remove the implants at issue.

-(Additional reporting by Alexandria Sage and Sophie Louet; Yinka Adegoke in New York; writing Alexandria Sage; editing by Geert De Clercq and Dan Grebler)
+(Additional reporting by Alexandria Sage and Sophie Louet; writing Alexandria Sage; editing by Geert De Clercq)